Learn About Estate Planning Strategies for Helping Your Family Avoid Probate Court

 We have all read the horror stories in the newspaper about some family of an oil tycoon who died without a Will and everyone is fighting over the money and who gets what.
 Goodness me, it can be a real life soap opera!

 The truth is that everyone can take steps during their lifetime that will avoid the need for probate Court entirely.
 What you need is a probate attorney who will help you avoid probate in Texas.
-New developments in the law have allowed for unparalleled control by individuals over what happens to their property after they die.
+New developments in Texas probate law have allowed for unparalleled control by individuals over what happens to their property after they die.
 You can take steps before you die in order to designate who gets what (and in what percentages).

 However, if there was no Will and you are faced with an issue that prevents you from being able to go forward in probate Court, then there are still some alternatives as a last ditch effort to legally solve your problems.